 Having a good base level of fitness is important and the fitter you are the more enjoyable you will find the hike.
 Getting used to carrying a heavy pack is probably the most useful training you can do.

 How much does it cost to hike the Jordan Trail?

-Flights return from UK: £400
+Flights return from the UK: £400

-Taxi’s (from Amman airport to Dana, Wadi Rum to Aqaba and from our Hotel to the airport): £100
+Taxi’s (from Amman airport to Dana, Wadi Rum to Aqaba and from our hotel to the airport): £100